Our top five tips before you buy lighting

 Whether you're a professional working for a client or renovating your own home, purchasing lighting online can be daunting.

-Installation usually requires professional help involving time and money and with so many options to choose from, it can often feel overwhelming.
-Here at Fat Shack Vintage we understand this so we've put together our top 5 tips for a purchasing lighting online.
+Installation usually requires professional help involving time and money; and with so many options to choose from, it can feel overwhelming.
+Here at Fat Shack Vintage, we've put together our top 5 tips for purchasing lighting online.

-Lighting tends to be one of the last items thought about when designing a room.
-It may not be as exciting as choosing a wall colour or furniture, but it does make a huge difference to the feel of a room.
-Start researching the styles of lighting that you like, types of light bulbs and whether they will compliment the other pieces of furniture in the room.
-It is also important to consider lighting early as certain wiring needs to be made available in order to place lights in a room.
-Also remember you outdoor lighting needs.
-An interior designer or lighting consultant will be able to help ensure your lighting is accounted for in your building or renovation.
-If you are working directly with a builder, let them know your lighting plans so they can account for it when building.
+Lighting tends to be one of the last items you think about when designing a room.
+It may not be as exciting as choosing a wall colour or furniture, but it makes a big difference to the feel of a room.
+Start researching the styles you like, types of light bulbs and whether they will compliment other pieces of furniture in the room.
+It is also important to consider lighting early, as certain wiring needs to be installed in order to place lights in a room.

-As said before, lighting is often the last fittings to go into a house and if you're not careful you can find yourself stuck for time.
-Ordering your lights well before the completion date ensures that you will receive the lights in time and can change them if they don't suit the space.
-We also recommend not booking an electrician until you have received your lights in case of other issues with suppliers or delivery.
-If you want to check stock levels, lead times or postage times feel free to contact us with your inquiries - we are here to help!
+As mentioned earlier, lighting is often the last fitting to go into a house; and if you're not careful, you can find yourself stuck for time.
+Ordering your lights well ahead of the completion date ensures you will receive the lights in time and can change them if they don't suit the space.
+We also recommend not booking an electrician until you have received your lights, in case of issues with suppliers or delivery.
+If you want to check stock levels, lead times or postage times feel free to contact us.
+We are here to help!

 If you follow these tips, you'll be sure to have an easy and enjoyable experience when buying lighting for your project.
-As you can see from the projects below, when it is all done and dusted, the results can be amazing.
+As you can see from the projects below, when all is done and dusted, the results can be amazing.

 Comments will be approved before showing up.